christphralden/notes/React/Advanced Patterns/Compound Components.md

 Sources:
 <br>
-## Context?
+## Context

-When creating a complicated UI, often we break it into chunks of components, as mentioned in [[Atomic Design Pattern]].
+When create a complicated UI, often we break it into chunks of components, as mentioned in [[Atomic Design Pattern]].
 More often than not, you find yourself having hundreds of components and drilling props into multiple child components.

 ### Introducing [[Context API]]